GordonsToolsBlog is reader-supported. When you buy through our links, we may earn a commission at no cost to you.

 - Belt Size: Ranging from 29-inch to 46-inch waist

 Material is the first thing to look for when buying a tool belt.
 As tool belts are made of different materials, some are sturdier than others.
-Some popular tool belt materials include grease leather or suede, nylon, and polyurethane leather.
+Some popular tool belt materials include leather or suede, nylon, and polyurethane leather.

 Tool belts made with grease leather or suede material are the strongest, a bit hefty but last for decades.